Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

+We also conduct a model-based causal Bayesian analysis within each of the four MSE-optimal subpopulations under Assumptions \ref{ass:loverlap}-\ref{ass:lunc}, and compare the results with those obtained using the mixture-model Bayesian approach we propose.
+For the two potential outcomes, $Y_i(0)$ and $Y_i(1)$, we specify the same models used in the mixture-model Bayesian analysis for families classified in an MSE-optimal subpopulation, $\Uset$, namely, probit regression models with an intercept per eligibility group and equal slope coefficients between eligibility groups: $Pr(Y_i(z)=1 \mid \bX_i, i \in \Uset)= \Phi(\gamma_0,z+ \bX_i' \bgamma_{X})$, $z=0,1$.
+The same prior assumptions and distributions are also used (see Section~J in the e-Appendix for details).
+It is worth highlighting that this analysis does not account for the uncertainty in the subpopulation membership, as it is conducted conditionally on the pre-selected MSE-optimal subpopulation.

-Table~\ref{tab:baUset} show summary statistics of the posterior distributions of the causal relative risk in Equation~\ref{eq:rr} in each of the four MSE-optimal subpopulations.
+Table~\ref{tab:baUset} shows summary statistics of the posterior distributions of the causal relative risk in Equation~\eqref{eq:rr} in each of the four MSE-optimal subpopulations (see Table~A21 in the e-Appendix for results on the causal risk difference).
 The posterior medians of the causal relative risk are greater than $1$, but the 95\% posterior credible intervals are rather wide, covering $1$.
-The posterior probability that the causal relative risk effect is less than $1$, that is, that eligibility for Bolsa Fam\'ilia benefits decreases leprosy rate, ranges between $6.7\%$ and $19.9\%$.
+The posterior probability that the causal relative risk effect is less than $1$, that is, that eligibility for Bolsa Fam\'ilia benefits decreases leprosy rate, ranges between $18.4\%$ and $26.0\%$.
 Nevertheless, drawing causal conclusions from these results requires some care.
-First, the criteria underlying the selection of the four MSE-optimal subpopulations are not defined to find subpopulations where Assumptions \ref{ass:loverlap}-\ref{ass:lunc} hold, but to find an optimal balance between precision and bias at the threshold for local polynomial estimators.
-Therefore, the plausibility of the RD Assumptions for the four MSE-optimal subpopulations may be arguable.
-Moreover, neglecting uncertainty in subpopulation membership, makes inference conclusions less credible.
+First, the plausibility of the RD Assumptions for the four MSE-optimal subpopulations may be arguable because they are not defined to find subpopulations where Assumptions \ref{ass:loverlap}-\ref{ass:lunc} hold, but to find an optimal balance between precision and bias at the threshold for local polynomial estimators.
+Moreover, neglecting uncertainty in subpopulation membership makes inference conclusions less credible.